(Above: The place where my radio career started, in a very loose sense of the word.)

 The more memorable part of sixth grade, for me, was playing radio in my language arts class.
 Another student and I – he was another one named Dave – were charged with doing a sort of independent study.
 Our teacher, Rick Johnston, was tasked with working with the lowest-performing readers in the grade, and Dave and I were the highest.
 We recorded our assignments on tape so Mr. J could listen to them while grading other work.
 Dave and I created a mythical radio station – WUBS – that only broadcast homework assignments.
 When we’d get together on the weekends, we’d venture into other sorts of broadcasting (onto tape), perform dramas, play a few records, and talk about girls in the class.
 For some reason despite all of this, no career or guidance counselor pointed me towards studying radio, and I found it myself seven years later in college.

 I got to thinking about what was on the charts this week in 1980 after, once again, hearing the year come up on Sirius XM’s 80s on 8.
-I’m a week late from their countdown, though, so the positions of changed.
+I’m a week late from their countdown, though, so the positions of songs from their countdown have changed.
 Oddly, I had also purchased a bunch of records from this chart.
 Among those that I owned:

 #65 – Pink Floyd, “Run Like Hell.”
 One of the things I asked for for Christmas 1979 was a copy of The Wall, which my parents got for me.
 I don’t think they listened to it first.
 I know that they were not big fans of “Another Brick In the Wall,” which is coming down the charts this week and is at #9.
 One of the things that Dave and I figured out was that you could sing “Another Brick In the Wall” to the melody of “Roll Out the Barrel” and it worked.
 I am sure we serenaded Mr. J with this, and maybe it’s why they didn’t point me towards radio after all.